Mutu System vs Tupler Method

 - Good available information and support: Signing up for the program gives individuals access to an online program with a complete step-by-step guide of how to complete each exercise with clear demos that can be downloaded as PDF documents.
 There are also fact file downloads, and coaching guidance to aid users progression.
 The program is very educational, the science behind the method explained to the users.

 - Ability to communicate with other users: Once signed up for the program users have access to a community to communicate with other users.
-In addition, users have access to an associated Facebook page on which Wendy is very active to answer questions and given advice.
+In addition, users have access to an associated Facebook page on which Wendy is very active to answer questions and give advice.

 - Daily performance of the exercises is achievable: The exercise routines only take 15 minutes each day, so the program can easily fit into a tight schedule.